PerformanC/FastLink/README.md

 client.on('raw', (data) => FastLink.other.handleRaw(data))

-client.login('Your bot token here')
+client.login(token)
 ```

 ## Documentation

 We have a documentation for FastLink, you can find it [here](https://performanc.github.io/FastLinkDocs/).
 If you have any issue with it, please report it on GitHub Issues.

-## Support
+## Support & Feedback

-In case of any issue using it (except bugs, that should be reported on GitHub Issues), you are free to ask on PerformanC's [Discord server](https://discord.gg/uPveNfTuCJ).
+If you have any questions, or only want to give a feedback, about FastLink or any other PerformanC project, join [our Discord server](https://discord.gg/uPveNfTuCJ).

 ## License

-FastLink is licensed under PerformanC's custom license, which is a modified version of the MIT license.
-You can find it [here](README.md)
+FastLink is licensed under PerformanC's License, which is a modified version of the MIT License, focusing on the protection of the source code and the rights of the PerformanC team over the source code.

-The license is made to protect PerformanC's software(s) and to prevent people from stealing our code.
-You are free to use FastLink in your projects, but you are not allowed to get any part of the code without our permission.
-You are also not allowed to remove the license from the project.